zacharski/database-course/jumpstart/gitlablab.md

 1. The `README.md` markdown file, as shown above. includes your name, email address, one or more Markdown headers, and a short sentence or two.

 2. `.gitignore` - Github will automatically create this file if you select  the  `.gitignore` option when you create the repository.
-Please select the JavaScript option of it.
+Please select the `node` option of it.

 3. The five folders are ones you create and should be named